U.S. flag

 A reduction in immunoglobulin levels of the IgG2 subclass in the blood circulation.

-Decreased circulating IgG4 level
+Decreased circulating IgG4 concentration

 MedGen UID: